renuka251902/renuka251902-TATA-Data-Visualisation-Virtual-Internship/README.md

 -  Top Customers: The highest revenue-generating customer contributed 272K, followed by others at 232K, 193K, and 168K.

 -  Revenue Distribution: Revenue declines gradually across customers, with the lowest contributing around 68K.

+  3] Customer Analysis:

+-  Total Customers: The dashboard shows 4.2K customers.

+-  Revenue Contribution: A few high-value customers generate a significant portion of revenue, with the top customer contributing 272K.

+-  Customer Segmentation: The revenue distribution suggests a mix of high, medium, and low-spending customers.